 Parents aren’t perfect – we make mistakes.
 When our kids are small, they quickly dismiss our blunders, convinced of our superhero status.
 They write essays titled “My mom’s the best!” and shout “My dad’s stronger than your dad!” on the playground.
 We can do no wrong.

 But the teen years take down superhero parents like kryptonite.
 Suddenly, we’re held to every slip-up, bad decision and character flaw.
 It seems we can do no right.
 But if you do make a mistake, here’s why it’s really important to fess up.

 Good intentions don’t prevent parents from making mistakes that belittle, betray and alienate teens.
 We yell when they bring the car home late (again).
 We search their rooms or read their texts because we worry about who they hang out with.
 We push harder when they say they’re flunking math because we believe they can do better.

-The adolescent’s world "is rich in insight and complex connections; it’s also full of ambiguity and mixed messages," says Michael Riera, Ph.D., head of Redwood Day School in Oakland, Calif. and author of Staying Connected to Your Teenager: How to Keep Them Talking to You and How to Hear What They’re Really Saying.
+The adolescent’s world “is rich in insight and complex connections; it’s also full of ambiguity and mixed messages,” says Michael Riera, Ph.D., author of Staying Connected to Your Teenager: How to Keep Them Talking to You and How to Hear What They’re Really Saying.
 Teens struggle for clarity amid confusion, and their growing cognitive skills make them especially good error detectors.

 With lightning speed and laser-like precision, teens spot the difference between what parents say and do – and they point it out.
 Don’t worry: Your teenager isn’t out to get you.
 She’s just showing you she’s a perceptive thinker, willing to argue until she’s blue to defend her beliefs.